 There are numerous use cases of Single Page Applications.
 You can perform every task with a SPA that a traditional multi-page application can perform; however, the vice-versa is not the case.

 By now you have got familiar with most of the basics of a SPA: How SPA works, single page application advantages and disadvantages, popular SPA frameworks, and its use cases.
 The following are a few common Single Page Application examples you can relate with:

 - Gmail: You can open unread emails, delete, compose, and even send emails.

 - Grammarly: You can get insights on a writeup, get grammatical corrections, and do SEO checks.

 - Google Maps: You can search for new locations on the map, change places.

-You can do all this without having to reload the page, which provides a far better experience than having to reload the page.
+You can do all this without having to reload the page.
+Thereby, it provides a far better experience than having to reload the page.

-The benefits of using Single Page Applications are undebatable.
+The benefits of using SPAs are undebatable.
 While there are new trends in the web applications arena with improvements in SPAs such as Progressive Web Apps (PWAs), SPAs are definitely a step in the right direction towards web application development for the future.